Environmental Protection Agency (EPA).

 A. Product Characterization Overview

 Acetolactate synthase (ALS) protein, also known as acetohydroxyacid synthase (AHAS), is a key enzyme that catalyzes the first common step in the biosynthesis of the essential branched-chain amino acids, and is obligatory for plant development.
 The gene that encodes the GM-HRA protein, gm-hra, is derived from the gm-als I gene, a naturally occurring soybean gene that encodes for acetolactate synthase I (GM-ALS I) protein.
 Changes were made in the DNA gene sequence for gm-als I to produce gm-hra.
 The modified gene was then introduced into the plant's genome through particle bombardment (with the PHP30987A fragment).
-The GM-HRA protein is 604 amino acids in length, with a predicted molecular weight of 65 kilodaltons (kDa), and is >99% homologous with the native GM-ALS I protein produced in soybeans.
+The GM-HRA Start Printed Page 9319protein is 604 amino acids in length, with a predicted molecular weight of 65 kilodaltons (kDa), and is >99% homologous with the native GM-ALS I protein produced in soybeans.
 This minor modification of the endogenous GM-ALS I protein to GM-HRA protein yields an enzyme that is resistant to ALS-inhibiting herbicides.
 Thus, the GM-HRA protein will be useful as a selectable marker in soybean transformation events.
 As part of a genetic construct introduced into a plant's genome, GM-HRA itself does not have insecticidal activity and is therefore functionally inert as part of a PIP.
 Potentially, GM-HRA also might serve as an herbicide-tolerant trait in soybeans, a use over which the U.S. Department of Agriculture (USDA) has separate regulatory jurisdiction.

 B. Mammalian Toxicity Assessment